 Do you owe $60,000 and have now decided once and for all you’re going to get out from under this?
 Good.
 You still owe $60,000.
 Maybe if you send a payment towards the balance right now, in 2-3 days you’ll owe $59,900.
 It’s hardly progress considering you’re making a HUGE life change.

-But we all get where we want to be if take the steps.
+But we all get where we want to be if we take the steps, no matter how small.